nicolashernandez/PyRATA/README.md

 * allow wildcards
 * capture index of groups (identifiers required)
 * reuse groups in regex
-* make methods to turn nltk results into the input data structure
+* make methods to turn nltk results into the input data structure (chunking Tree and IOB)
 * lex.lex(reflags=re.UNICODE)
 * move the python methods as grammar components
 * allow grammar with multiple rules (each rule should have an identifier... and its own groupindex)